|Date Modified||April 25, 2022|

 - What is the logging framework you want to have implement that API to construct the formatted output various logs you want to record?

 The API is what your code actually calls.
+You write log statements in your application using the API.
 The framework is what creates the structured log messages with the data passed through the API.
-Finally, the log messages are pushed to a sink, the mechanism used to store (and sometimes transport) the log data to where you can view it..
+Finally, the log messages are pushed to a sink, the mechanism used to store (and sometimes transport) the log data to where you can view it.

 Using Serilog Exclusively

-Below is an example logging flow using Serilog as exclusively.
+Below is an example logging flow using Serilog as the API and Framework exclusively.

 This flow is capable of making excellent structured logs for pretty much any .NET application.
-All the features of Serilog that are not available in MEL will work when using Serilog exclusively.
 But there are downsides to this setup when we consider the dependencies your application takes on.

 Everything in your codebase takes a dependency on Serilog.
 If you want to update to the newest release of Serilog, you have to update every single part of the project, including libraries you may not want to touch.
 Or maybe you want to add a new library to use in a simple utility?
 You’re setting up Serilog too.
-Or, if you’re going to move away from Serilog, you’ll need to update every part of the project.
+Or, if you’re going to move away from Serilog, you’ll need to update every logging statement in the project.

 This setup forces the entire organization to be all in on Serilog.
 Every team, every piece of the application.
-This is not a disaster scenario, but it is a real problem that can be avoided by using MEL as the API.
+This is not necessarily a bad thing, but we can create a more flexible system.

 This functionally works the same as the Serilog example.
 We can use the Serilog formatting to make structured logs and access the same sinks.
 So, what’s the difference?

-The key distinction is not visible in chart.
+The key distinction is not visible in the chart.
 These charts only account for the main process for your application.
 Consider any libraries you have.
 I mentioned earlier that if you use Serilog as the API, you will have to add Serilog as a dependency for each of those libraries.
-The same is true for MEL, the libraries will take it on as a dependency.
-But the difference is you do not have to use Serilog as the framework for each of these libraries as well.
+In this case, you do not.
+Other parts of the application are not required to use Serilog as a MEL provider.

 This setup allows for greater flexibility across the board.
 That means you can use Serilog for where it makes sense, like the application executable, and avoid using it for items like individual libraries where it may be best to leave the output in debug, a console, or use the NullLogger to not capture anything at all.
 Ultimately, using MEL as the API allows you to use the best framework for your main process, while letting MEL take care of logging for the other parts you may want to keep simple.